magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/frontmatter_note-on-the-text.volsingle.md

 A Note on the Text
 ==================

-\<span class="dropcaps-first"\>T\</span\>\<span
+<span class="dropcaps-first" markdown="1">T</span><span
+class="dropcaps-words" markdown="1">his is</span>&nbsp; the single
-class="dropcaps-words"\>his is\</span\> the single volume edition of .
+volume edition of .
 These have all been transcribed, translated and edited from talks originally given in the Thai or Laotian language by Ajahn Chah.
 Some were given to gatherings of lay followers; many, perhaps most, were offered to groups of mainly male monastics living with him in Thailand.
 These factors inevitably affect not just the content but also the tone and emphasise of the original teachings.
 Readers are encouraged to bear these circumstances in mind in order to appreciate fully the range and applicability and the full significance of these Dhamma teachings.
 In a way, Western lay readers will need to make their own inner translation as they go along – finding their own equivalents for all those water buffalo analogies and the context of an ascetic monastic life in the forest – but this kind of engaged reflection, contemplating how these words apply within the ambit of our own lives, is exactly the kind of relationship to the teachings that Ajahn Chah encouraged.

 Firstly, amongst these influencing factors there are the inherent difficulties in translating from Thai to English, from a tonal Asian